-Substantially all of our existing stockholders, optionholders, restricted stock unit holders and warrantholders are subject to lock-up agreements with the underwriters of our IPO that restrict their ability to transfer shares of our common stock or securities convertible into or exercisable or exchangeable for shares of our common stock for at least 180 days from the date of our final prospectus filed with the Securities and Exchange Commission on April 10, 2013.
+Substantially all of our existing stockholders, optionholders, restricted stock unit (RSU) holders and warrantholders are subject to lock-up agreements with the underwriters of our IPO that restrict their ability to transfer shares of our common stock or securities convertible into or exercisable or exchangeable for shares of our common stock for at least 180 days from the date of our final prospectus filed with the SEC on April 10, 2013.
 The lock-up agreements limit the number of shares of common stock that may be sold immediately following our IPO.
-As of May 7, 2013, there are 25,722,451 shares of stock outstanding.
-Subject to certain limitations, approximately 17,090,085 shares will become eligible for sale upon expiration of the lock-up period, as calculated and described in more detail in the "Shares Eligible for Future Sale" section of our final prospectus.
-In addition, shares issued or issuable upon exercise of options, restricted stock units and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
+As of August 1, 2013, there were 25,780,445 shares of stock outstanding.
+Subject to certain limitations, approximately 17,361,445 shares will become eligible for sale upon expiration of the lock-up period, as calculated and described in more detail in the "Shares Eligible for Future Sale" section of our final prospectus filed with the SEC on April 10, 2013.
+In addition, shares issued or issuable upon exercise of options, RSUs and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
 Sales of stock by these stockholders could have a material adverse effect on the trading price of our common stock.